 Pack your bags for a short, northern detour through charming goldfields towns.

 Have breakfast at the Harcourt Produce and General Store (try a Danish tart).
 A great playground is opposite, while keen mountain bikers should hit the trails at La Larr Bagauwa Park.
-In Castlemaine, the artisan smallgoods, boutique wines, fresh sourdough, cheese and chocolate are popular at The Mill.
-For lunch try Superhero Banh Mi, a hole-in-the wall café serving some of the best banh mi and bao outside Vietnam.
+In Castlemaine, the artisan smallgoods, boutique wines, fresh sourdough, cheese and chocolate are popular at The Mill Castlemaine.
+For lunch try locals favourites, Wild or Das Kaffeehaus.

 Then board the Victorian Goldfields Steam Railway, journeying through Box-Ironbark forest and the traditional lands of the Dja Dja Wurrung.
-Arriving in Maldon, Australia’s first notable town, the beautiful heritage streetscape is a treasure trove of antique shops, collectables and local galleries like Much Ado, offering carefully curated lifestyle products for your home.
+Arriving in Maldon, Australia’s first notable town, noted for its 19th century appearance maintained since the gold rush era.
+The beautiful heritage streetscape is a treasure trove of antique shops, collectables and local galleries offering carefully curated lifestyle products for your home.

 Piper St Journey By Light JB13731 uai